Coterra Energy Inc (CTRA) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for CTRA is $31.88, which is $5.83 above the current market price.
-The public float for CTRA is 739.72M, and currently, shorts hold a 3.62% of that float.
-The average trading volume for CTRA on September 25, 2023 was 5.83M shares.
+The average price point forecasted by analysts for Coterra Energy Inc (CTRA) is $31.96, which is $4.83 above the current market price.
+The public float for CTRA is 740.18M, and currently, short sellers hold a 3.61% ratio of that float.
+The average trading volume of CTRA on October 02, 2023 was 5.76M shares.

 CTRA’s Market Performance

-The stock of Coterra Energy Inc (CTRA) has seen a -6.70% decrease in the past week, with a -5.72% drop in the past month, and a 9.82% gain in the past quarter.
-The volatility ratio for the week is 2.94%, and the volatility levels for the past 30 days are at 1.97% for CTRA.
-The simple moving average for the last 20 days is -6.65% for CTRA stock, with a simple moving average of 2.75% for the last 200 days.
+The stock of Coterra Energy Inc (CTRA) has seen a 3.84% increase in the past week, with a -3.87% drop in the past month, and a 6.92% gain in the past quarter.
+The volatility ratio for the week is 2.25%, and the volatility levels for the past 30 days are at 2.14% for CTRA.
+The simple moving average for the past 20 days is -2.01% for CTRA’s stock, with a 6.51% simple moving average for the past 200 days.

 Analysts’ Opinion of CTRA